apigeecs/apigee-jsc-debug/README.md

 Our team has successfully integrated this tool with Sublime and Webstorm IDEs - the two most popular options for offline development of Edge artifacts.

-For invoking an interactive debugger from sublime via the build command add thie following custom build policy to your configuration:
+For invoking an interactive debugger from sublime via the build command add the following custom build policy to your configuration:

 	{
 		"cmd": ["node-debug", "--hidden", "", "$file"],
 		"selector": "source.js"
 	}

 For a simpler build use:

 	{
 		"cmd": ["node", "$file"],
 		"selector": "source.js"